Blog

 Soaring Energy Costs in Washington, D.C.: How Rising Bills Are Impacting Households

 Soaring Energy Costs in Washington, D.C.: How Rising Bills Are Impacting Households As utility rates climb and infrastructure ages, many D.C. residents, particularly low-income families, are feeling the financial strain of skyrocketing energy costs.
 A blog by Kidest Gebre, CCAN’s Communications Manager, & Claire Mills, CCAN Action Fund D.C.
-Campaigns Manager Rising utility costs, aging
+Campaigns Manager Rising utility costs and

 Soaring Energy Costs in Washington, D.C.: How Rising Bills Are Impacting Households Read More »